Anti-Hungarian sentiment: Slovakia (1993–present)

 In 2025, a 20-year-old Hungarian man was stabbed in Bratislava because he was speaking Hungarian.
 While waiting in line for food, a Slovak man approached a group of Hungarians who were chatting and asked why they were speaking Hungarian, they replied "because we are Hungarians".
 The aggressive Slovak individual told them to go to the other side of the Danube (to Hungary) to eat if they speak Hungarian, a sentiment commonly expressed by extremist groups.
 The local Hungarian party has described the incident as a hate crime.
 Hungarian students organised a protest after the attack.

+Wartime ethnic decrees to take land form Hungarians

+In the 21st-century European Union, Slovakia, a democratic state, is still using the racist World War II Beneš decrees to justify taking land from Hungarians.
+The Beneš decrees used ethnic classification, stripped ethnic Germans and Hungarians of property.
+Many confiscation cases remained unfinished because of procedural errors.
+Today, Slovak authorities claim to "correct" these historical mistakes by seizing land from Hungarian descendants.
+Between 2019 and 2025, more than 1,000 hectares have been confiscated, often without proper notice or legal remedy.
+Representatives of the Hungarian minority had previously warned that confiscations were restarting.
+Prime Minister Robert Fico's government declared the Beneš decrees "untouchable", the government responded with aggressive rhetoric, claiming criticism of the decrees as an attack on Slovak sovereignty.